nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 ### Migrate from EE 8 and earlier to EE 9 and later

-To enable automatic migration from EE 8 (`javax`) or earlier to EE 9 (`jakarta`) or later, enable all features with `migrate()`:
+To enable automatic migration from EE 8 (`javax`) or earlier to EE 9 (`jakarta`) or later, enable capabilities, capability conflict resolution and transforms with `migrate()`:
 ```
 jakartaeeMigration {
     migrate()
 }
 ```

-This configures artifact transforms, capabilities and capability resolution for all resolvable configurations in the project.
 Alternatively, you can apply to configurations conditionally by using:

 ```
 configurations.all { config ->